Gurmeet20SinghX/MLBA_PersonalLoanPrediction/README.md

 ## 📁 Repository Structure

 - `notebooks/`: Project notebook with complete workflow.
-- `reports/`: Final group report for submission.
-- `results/`: Visualizations of evaluation metrics and feature importance.
+- `results/`: Visualisations of evaluation metrics and feature importance.
 - `src/`: Modular reusable Python scripts for preprocessing, model training, and evaluation.
 - `data/`: Contains the dataset (add if permitted by your institution).